How To Build Your First Multi-Vendor Ecommerce Website (Full Guide)

 To access your commission options, click the Commission tab.

-We’ve already prepared a detailed guide on how to implement a commission structure for your marketplace, which you can find in our article “How To Charge Vendors In Your Marketplace: A WooCommerce Commissions Guide.”
+We’ve prepared a detailed guide on how to implement a commission structure for your marketplace: “How To Charge Vendors In Your Marketplace: A WooCommerce Commissions Guide.”

-Another way for your marketplace to make money is through membership subscriptions, which we thoroughly discuss in our article “How To Charge Vendors In Your Marketplace: A Membership Subscriptions Guide.”
+Another way for your marketplace to make money is through membership subscriptions.
+Read our article “How To Charge Vendors In Your Marketplace: A Membership Subscriptions Guide.”

 Recommended settings